-Service Statements Key Perfo ormance Indicators Target Progress at 30 June 2009 6. provide statutory financial 6.1 Ensure that timely and a Statutory financial reports submitted by due date.
-Target achieved for 2007/08, on target for 2008/09. accounts to stakeholders in compliance with the legislative requirements. audit recommendations ented in a timely manner.
+Service Statements Key Performance Indicators Target Progress at 30 June 2009 6 6.
+Financial reporting - To provide statutory financial Statutory financial reports submitted by due date.
+Target achieved for 2007/08, on target for 2008/09. accounts to stakeholders in compliance with the legislative requirements.
 95% audit recommendations implemented by due date.
-Progressing to target. • financial ma effectiveness of Council's inagement practices & compliance with egislation.
+Progressing to target.
+6.3 Assess the effectiveness of Council's financial management practices & policies and compliance with prescribed legislation.
 Unqualified Audit Opinion.
 Target achieved for 2007/08, on target for 2008/09.